tdwg/website/conferences/2023/instructions-for-editors/index.md

 ### In pre-submission review

+You will receive email notification from awt@pensoft.net every time an author (re)submits an abstract for review.
 It is now the responsibility of you and your team to review the abstract, and mark its progress through flags (see figures [1](#preliminary-assessment) and [2](#editorial-review-process) above).
 While an abstract is in pre-submission review, authors may see your comments, but they will not have access to the manuscript until it is returned to them in the `Send Feedback` step.

 ### Rejected

 Only submissions that are not relevant to the conference goals or collections will be rejected.
-If the abstract is not appropriate, set the flag to `reject`; if it does not fit in your collection, flag it as `move`.
+If the abstract is not appropriate, set the _flag_ to `reject`; if it does not fit in your collection, _flag_ it as `move`.
 The Session Coordinator should notify <editor@tdwg.org> of this decision.

 ### Approved for submission